Fred Trump

-In 1927, Trump was arrested at a Ku Klux Klan demonstration, but there is no conclusive evidence that he supported the organization.
+Trump was arrested at a Ku Klux Klan demonstration in 1927, but there is no conclusive evidence that he supported the organization.
 (Note: In September 2015, Boing Boing reproduced the New York Times article about Fred's 1927 arrest specifying his address, and Donald confirmed the address to the Times.
 Then, when asked about the 1927 story, Donald denied that his father had ever lived there or been arrested, allowing for some unknown culprit.)
 (Note: The KKK was then a far-right white nationalist Protestant group in the U.S. that specifically targeted black and brown people, Jews, Catholics, and immigrants.
 (It also opposed birth control, consuming alcohol, and the public teaching of evolution.))
 From World War II onward, to avoid associations with Nazism, Trump denied his German ancestry and also supported Jewish causes.
-(Note: Trump was pictured with a toothbrush mustache from c.
-1935 to 1950, about when it fell out of fashion due to associations with Adolf Hitler.)
+(Note: Trump styled a toothbrush mustache by 1950, about when it fell out of fashion due to associations with Adolf Hitler.)
 (Note: Several fraternity brothers at the historically Jewish Sigma Alpha Mu claimed that fellow member Fred Trump Jr. said his father was Jewish.
 In 2018, psychoanalyst Justin A. Frank asserted that Fred Jr. joined such a fraternity to rebel against his father, whom Frank alleges was anti-Semitic.
 Fred Jr.'s daughter, Mary L. Trump, later also claimed her grandfather was "quite anti-Semitic".)
-(Note: As U.S. president, Donald falsely claimed at least three times that his father was born in Germany.
-While speaking of the German Chancellor, he reportedly said, "I was raised by the biggest kraut of them all," invoking an ethnic slur for a German, particularly a soldier of World War I or World War II.)
+(Note: As U.S. president, Donald falsely claimed several times that his father was from Germany.
+While speaking about the German Chancellor, Donald reportedly said, "I was raised by the biggest kraut of them all," invoking an ethnic slur for a German, particularly a soldier of World War I/II.)